ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 comments: false
 title: What's New in SharePoint and One Drive - Oct 2016
 ---

+Vision and Roadmap of SharePoint and One Drive
 {% include youtubePlayer.html id="lNoL9dmarVE" %}

 <br>